Tips & Resources

 Hopefully this provides you with a little inspiration to keep you thinking about what you’ll do over the winter to stay fit and healthy.

-David Heatley is a full time cycle coach, director of Cycling-Inform
+The heart rate zones table is courtesy of David Heatley – full time cycle coach, director of Cycling-Inform

 Become our friend